paduanton/naturally-server/README.md

 If you use postman client, you can use the link below to import a **Collection** with most of the requests already documented.
 Currently the link has more than 110 http requests.

-Just replace the auth header by your own token created in local en environment.
+Just replace the auth header by your own token created in local environment.

 https://www.getpostman.com/collections/b098ba6ee5df79e9ae01